 If your medical care was provided by a private practitioner, the claim will be made against the medical professional personally.
 Private practices are under obligation to hold professional indemnity insurance in the event that a claim is made against them.

 Do Medical Negligence Claims Always Go to Court?

 The vast majority of medical negligence claims are settled out of court.
 The independent medical report usually provides clear evidence as regards whether any aspect of the care you received was negligent and, as a result, whether you have legitimate grounds for a claim.
 If the medical evidence proves that you received negligent care, it is likely that you will receive a financial offer from the defendant without going to court.

 How Much Compensation Will I Receive?

-If it is determined that your medical professional was at fault, no matter how hard is it to prove medical negligence, you will be entitled to a compensation award.
-However, it is difficult to determine the exact amount of compensation you will receive, as negligence cases vary from one to the next.
+If it is determined that your medical professional was at fault, no matter how hard it is to prove medical negligence, you will be entitled to a compensation award.
+However, it is difficult to determine your exact compensation amount, as negligence cases vary from one to the next.

 Every injury is unique to the individual and should be managed that way without assuming that a particular type of injury affects victims in the same way.

 There are judicial guidelines that help place a value on the pain and suffering a person has experienced as a result of medical negligence.